gtxaspec/wz_mini_hacks/README.md

 ```
 ENABLE_USB_DIRECT="false"
 ```

 the next time you boot your camera, make sure your USB cable is connected to the router.
 Remember, the camera has to be setup initially with Wi-Fi for this to work.
 After setup, Wi-Fi is no longer needed.
 Note that using USB Direct disables the onboard Wi-Fi.
 Change the MAC Address if you desire via USB_DIRECT_MAC_ADDR variable.

 Connectivity is supported using a direct USB connection only... this means a single cable from the camera, to a supported host (An OpenWRT router, for example) that supports the usb-cdc-ncm specification.
 (NCM, not ECM) If you have an OpenWrt based router, install the ```kmod-usb-net-cdc-ncm``` package.
 The camera should automatically pull the IP from the router with most configurations.
-You can also use any modern linux distro to provide internet to the camera, provided it supports CDC_NCM.  enjoy!
+You can also use any modern linux distro to provide internet to the camera, provided it supports CDC_NCM (e.g., on raspberrypi you will need to load the module cdc_ncm (modprobe cdcm_ncm).  enjoy!

+Enabling this feature *THIS ALSO REQUIRES THAT ENABLE_USB_ETH="true"*

 ---